 Don’t panic, but if you want to engage your audience in a presentation, you have about 30 seconds to make it happen.
 Recent studies show that the first lapse of attention happens about halfway through that first minute.
 If you haven’t caught their attention yet, there’s a good chance you’ll lose their focus to their phone, laptop, reading materials, daydreams, etc.

-However, there are a few techniques that can help you hijack a person’s flighty focus.
+However, there are a few techniques that can help you hijack a person’s flighty focus and reset audience engagement.
 Then you can direct it towards hanging on your every word.

 Over the years, Duarte’s studied thousands of effective presentations.
 These presentations kept audiences engaged, engrossed, and even on the edge of their seats.
 What we’ve learned is that your success in engaging the audience is largely determined by three key elements: how you structure your presentation, how well you understand your audience, and how you deliver the information.